RAMP-PCAR/ramp-pcar-docs/docs/module-overview-en.md

 ## ramp/basemapSelector {#basemapselector}

 Manages the widget that allows the user to change the basemap.
 Utilizes the [esri.dijit.Basemap](https://developers.arcgis.com/javascript/jsapi/basemap-amd.html) dijit.
 Populates the widget with basemaps from the config.
-All basemaps must be in the same projection.
+If user changes to a basemap in a different projection or tile scheme, the site will reload to allow the map to re-initialize to the new scheme.

 **Relevant Sequence Diagrams**